MTI Campus Center

 Students may be placed on academic probation if they have less than a cumulative 2.00 grade point average (GPA) at the end of their first semester and for any subsequent semester.

-Students may attend MTI for one semester on academic probation.
+Students may attend Mitchell Tech for one semester on academic probation.
 If the student fails to achieve a cumulative 2.00 GPA during the probation semester, the student will be placed on academic suspension.

 During a probation semester, students may continue to receive financial aid; however, if the minimum grade point average is not achieved by the end of that semester, all federal financial aid will be suspended.